Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 6. Buyers will suss out your competitors

-They’d be mugs if they didn’t.
 So they will see who else is claiming to do what you do.
-That’s a given.

 So next time, why not help your buyer and tell him who you share some of your competitive space with.
-Note, I didn’yt say who your competitors were, because, if you are genuinely offering the value you should be, then you won’t have competitors, you’ll have ‘wannabee you’ shadows, the aspiration crowd who haven’t quite reached your level of excellence.

 So, point your buyer in their direction and give him a summary of their strengths and weaknesses, prompt him regarding what questions he might want to ask them.

-And, by the way, if you’re scared to do this, you need to talk to me about Sales Innovation and Disruption Sessions
+And, by the way, if you’re scared to do this, you need to talk to me about our Sales Innovation and Disruption Sessions

 7. Your buyer does hate it when you don’t do your research.

-If you want to let him know you think his business is low level and not worth your effort or your time then try this.
 Engage with the buyer without having done any research on his business, his sector, the market conditions, his competitors, and then see how far the conversation goes.

 So, don’t be the random cold calling sales person, just getting high talk time and dials in, spend some time thinking about how you’re going to net the great prospects by working smarter.